Scoofszlo/tk3u8/README.md

 # tk3u8

 tk3u8 is a Python program that helps you download live streams from TikTok.
-The project was based and built from <b>Michele0303's [tiktok-live-recorder](https://github.com/Michele0303/tiktok-live-recorder)</b>, and modified for ease of use and ffmpeg to utilize <b>yt-dlp</b> as a downloader.
+The project was based and built from <b>Michele0303's [tiktok-live-recorder](https://github.com/Michele0303/tiktok-live-recorder)</b>, and modified for ease of use and to utilize <b>yt-dlp</b> and <b>ffmpeg</b> as a downloader.
 Credits to them!

 ## Requirements